benbirchpersonal/std-library/README.md

 # better-string-implementation
-This is a c++ string implentation which specializes in dealing with small strings.🧵
+This is a Header-only c++ string implentation which specializes in dealing with small strings.🧵

 ## Usage ⌨

 ### Instantiation
 A string can be instanciated through a `char`, `const char*`, `str&`, or `shared_ptr<str>`.